maciejpedzich/maciejpedzi.ch/src/content/blog/racemash-my-appwrite-x-hashnode-hackathon-project.md

 When it comes to the rating system, I've opted to use [Glicko-2](http://www.glicko.net/glicko/glicko2.pdf), because it requires you to periodically update ratings instead of doing so after every vote registration, which effectively alllows me to take advantage of [scheduling Appwrite function executions](https://appwrite.io/docs/functions#scheduled-execution).

-But of course, I'm pretty sure most of you (myself included) would get bored out of their minds after pointlessly casting votes for 5 minutes or less, so here's a solution that I reckon should maximise the site's retention rate.
+But of course, I'm pretty sure most of you (myself included) would get bored out of their minds after pointlessly casting votes after a few minutes, so here's a solution that I reckon should maximise the site's retention rate.

 It's a progress bar displaying how many votes you've casted so far and how many there are to go.
 Now, if the app simultaneously picks 2 random photos out of 24 and the order in which they appear doesn't matter, it means there are **24 choose 2**, or **276** possible votes a single user can register.